 The printed books from my best work in that era ended up in a landfill, because the products never shipped.

 From those early basics, I continued to pass myself off as a writer and a manager of technical communicators.
 Subsequent lessons began to merge or cancel each other out:

 - It’s possible to create great looking books without paying a typesetter.

 - It’s possible to not bother creating printed books.

-- It’s possible to survive without a production team, though it’s no decent way to live.
-After Aldus sold out to Adobe and DEC VAXstations disappeared, no software company could be convinced to spend more than about 25 cents on productivity tools for documentation.
+- It’s possible to survive without a production team, though it’s not a decent way to live.
+After Aldus was sold to Adobe and DEC VAX stations disappeared, no software company could be convinced to spend even 25 cents on productivity tools for documentation.
 (Shoemaker’s children going barefoot…)

 - The writer should take a guess at describing how the pre-alpha software might work, and the editor will QA the text later against the beta software UI.
 Then in the next version you can—

 - No, cancel that.
 You must write the instructions quickly and correctly the first time, because your alpha draft has already been localized into 13, 27, or 43 languages.

 I remember one of my first hypertext projects, in the late 80s.
 Someone explained that each nodule of information was like a ping-pong ball with a dozen Silly Strings attached to other balls, all stretchy and interconnected.
 Then the Web appeared—made possible by the standard TCP/IP implementation in Windows for Workgroups and Windows 95, plus some browser wars.
 For users, GUI interfaces won; for technical writers, markup languages began to replace the glories of GUI text production.

 Then one day I came to work and learned that we weren’t writers, editors, and localization professionals any more.
 We were all content providers.
 It seems that the Web consists of a series of ad frames, within which there’s a narrow column where content must be poured.

 At the same time, the Six Sigma guys showed up with their MBAs and Key Performance Indicators.